 Rose rice custard with pomegranate jelly looks and tastes heavenly!
-For a dessert, it is low in calories, saturated fat and cholesterol.
+Low in calories, saturated fat and cholesterol.
 It is a gluten free, easy and light dessert.
 Inspired by Persian flavors.

 I have used 100% pure pomegranate juice to prepare the jelly.
-But if tangy sweet taste is not your choice, it can be substituted with cherry juice or even concord grape juice for good nutritional benefits.
+But if you dont like tangy sweet taste then it can be substituted with cherry juice or concord grape juice for good nutritional benefits.

-In the US, gelatin dessert is usually referred to as jello, which comes from the brand name Jell-O. But elsewhere it is still referred to as jelly.
+In the US, gelatin dessert is usually known as jello, which comes from the brand name Jell-O. Although, outside the US it is still referred to as jelly.

 - Chia Mahalabia with Pistachios

 - Sahlab (Orange Blossom Drink)